Dog registration quick links

 If your dog has been previously registered with Marlborough District Council, your registration tag will expire on 30 June each year.
 All dog registration fees need to be paid by 1 July.
 After 31 July late penalty fees will apply.

-Renewal forms are sent in June each year.
-Please contact Animal Control if you don't receive your renewal form.
+Dog Registration Application forms are sent by the start of June each year.
+Please contact Animal Control if you don't receive your registration form.
 Remember, it is your responsibility to ensure your dog is registered annually.

 Remember that the registration period is very busy for Animal Control and there may be queues at the Animal Control office.
 During this time there is a 'fast registration box' for completed registration forms together with the correct payment.
 Alternatively, you can pay online using online dog services.